MGundiK/Adversarial-Autoencoders/README.md

 # Adversarial-Autoencoders
-Comparison of variational and adverserial autoencoders
+Comparison of variational and adversarial autoencoders.